Olanzapine depot injections: Supply issue

 Pharmac’s Mental Health Advisory Committee has advised that, while oral formulations of olanzapine and other antipsychotic depot injections are available, individual clinicians will need to decide on the appropriate treatment course for their patients.

-A Schedule endorsement ‘for existing olanzapine depot injections patients only’ was applied from 1 December 2023.
-This means olanzapine depot injections will be restricted to people who are already receiving olanzapine depot injections.
+From 1 April 2024, access to funded olanzapine depot injections was restricted to people who are already receiving olanzapine depot injections.

-Any new initiations of the olanzapine depot injection after 1 December will need to be applied for using Pharmac’s Named Patient Pharmaceutical Assessment (NPPA) process.
+Any new initiations of the olanzapine depot injection need to be applied for using Pharmac’s Named Patient Pharmaceutical Assessment (NPPA) process.

 Patient leaflet